danielbinder/GameAI/README.md

 I hope this illustrates how simple it can be to add the minimax algorithm to your existing project with very few lines of code that you mostly have anyway.
 If the evaluation is anything other than '0' here, you have already lost and the further away you get from zero, the closer you are to a loss :)

+### Contributions
+If you want to understand the project, read the explanation above.
+Code must be in current Style.

+What I care about (in no particular order):
+* Readability
+* Simplicity
+* Modifiability
+* Logical separation

+Things to do:
+* More examples!!!
+* Adding an option for imperfect play
+* Adding a cutoff function
+* Maybe adding Quiescence Search
+* Enclosing this in a generic Monte Carlo Search Tree